Statement and Purpose

 Continuing Students Transferring Credits Back to East Stroudsburg University

 Current East Stroudsburg University students who desire to transfer courses from another college or university back to ESU must secure the approval of their academic adviser, or the department chairperson where the external credits would transfer, prior to registering at the other college/university.
 This is done to insure that the course will replace a course requirement within the degree program.
 Approvals must be submitted to the Student Enrollment Center.
 Transfer credit is only granted if a grade of at least "C" is earned and on receipt of an official transcript from the other college/university.
-Students can utilize the Course Equivalencies database online at www.esu.edu/transfer.
+Students can utilize the Course Equivalencies database online at Transfer to ESU Webpage.

 College-Level Examination Program